teorth/equational_theories/equational_theories/EndToEnd/README.md

 - `Load.lean`: meta-code to help load JSON files in the generated certificate and generate the appropriate terms.
 - `Print.lean`: Helper functions to pretty-print implications/refutations.
-- `Verified.lean`: The final end-to-end proof statements
+- `Verified.lean`: The final end-to-end proof statements, stated in three different ways.

 ## Provenance